iwasahighwayman/my-white-whale/README.md

 Remember how earlier I mentioned that it was a bitter cold day, growing even colder as the sun began to set.
 I'm not sure if not being able to feel my fingers made the situation better or worse, but upon smelling burning flesh, my hand reflexed and I threw the solder off the patio and into the snow.
 I flung the soldering iron away from me, nearly fell off the step stool, and ran for the snow bank and plunged my hand into it.

-After catching my breath, and giving my hand a chance to start working again, I did successfully manage to make the final solder connections to the third and last LED contoller.
+After catching my breath, and giving my hand a chance to start working again, I did successfully manage to make the final solder connections to the third and last LED controller.

 It was nearly dark, and my hand ached.
 I put the soldering iron, step stool and other items away.